alabenss/mobile-dev-project/README.md

-# Mentaura – A Mental Wellness & Habit Tracker 🌿
+# Rise – A Mental Wellness & Habit Tracker 🌿

 ## 📱 Overview
 **Mentaura** is a mobile application designed to help users maintain a balanced lifestyle by combining mental health tracking, habit building, and productivity tools.